gustafnk/microservice-websites-site/index.md

   - ...because of coupling between teams, *Heterogenous system*, and *Mobile performance*
   - Use a common base of JS polyfills and CSS resets.
 This should be regarded as infrastructure.
 Possibly have a small set of typography CSS rules as well.

+- Fragment dependencies
   - Fragments have a dependency on their CSS (and JS, optionally)
   - For each fragment type, the consumer will need to include that fragment type's CSS and JS
+  - CSS and JS files are cached an infinitely long time and cache busted
   - The fragment producer owns releases of the resources and thus the cache bust
   - Because of this, the consumer must not depend on a specific cache busted version.
 The consumer must depend on files *without* cache busts in their names (controlled by the producer) that in turn refers to cache busted files.
-  - These files should be HTML and included by server-side transclusion, which will result in good performance.
-But they could also be JavaScripts and included by dynamic script loading, which will decrease user perceived performance.
+  - These files should be HTML and included by server-side transclusion, which will result in good performance (but they could also be JavaScript files and included by dynamic script loading, which will decrease user perceived performance)
   - Include CSS in `<head>` and JS just before `</body>`
   - The included JS should be small, so that the consuming pages are within budget

+- Server-side vs client-side transclusion
   - Prefer server-side transclusion over client-side transclusion, if you can
   - There are a lot of trade-offs when choosing whether to transclude server-side or client-side: page load speed, visible in view port, server quality/performance, SEO, accessibility, no JavaScript, lazy loading
   - You can use both techniques on the same page
   - Make a release and iterate!
 It should be easy to change between server-side and client-side transclusion of fragments.

-- Caching (TODO)
+- Caching
-  - Server-side transclusion is cached server side (both assembled pages and fragments).
-Cache assembled pages a short time (both server-side and client-side) and cache the fragments for a long time server-side (if they can actively be purged from the cache)
+  - Cache fragments for a long time server-side (if they can actively be purged from the cache) and a short time client-side
+  - The result of server-side transclusions is cached server side (both assembled pages and fragments) with a short cache time
-  - Client-side transclusion works the same way, except that the assembled page never exists server-side.
-However, from a client-side perspective, fragments resources are like any other resource, so these can't be cached for a long time in the client
+  - In client-side transclusion, fragments resources are like any other resource, so use short client-side cache times
   - Personalised content is not cacheable, be careful

 ## Maintaining the system